CIMR-Algos/TerrestrialSnowArea_ATBD/book/acronyms.md

 # Acronyms

-Here follows a formatted list of acronyms
+Here follows a formatted list of acronyms.